andrew/ultimate-awesome/README.md

 - [awesome-drone](https://github.com/26remph/awesome-drone) - List of awesome , libraries, software and resources for drone create.
 - [stars](https://github.com/ju-c/stars) - A curated list of my GitHub stars!.
 - [awesome-meteo](https://github.com/pankajkarman/awesome-meteo) - A list of python resources to do stuffs related to atmospheric science.
+- [awesome-llm-prod](https://github.com/saucam/awesome-llm-prod) - A curated collection of open-source Large Language Model (LLM) projects that are production-ready and can be used for solving real-world problems.
+This repository focuses on high-performance, scalable LLM solutions across various industries and applications.
 - [fucking-awesome-tensorflow](https://github.com/correia-jpv/fucking-awesome-tensorflow) - TensorFlow - A curated list of dedicated resources.
 With repository stars⭐ and forks🍴.
 - [fintech-awesome-libraries](https://github.com/Davelexic/fintech-awesome-libraries) - Compilation of libraries that have been helpful for data analysis.
 - [awesome-production-machine-learning](https://github.com/eric-erki/awesome-production-machine-learning) - A curated list of awesome open source libraries to deploy, monitor, version and scale your machine learning.